 Free Shipping on ALL E-Bikes!

 Are you excited to hop on an e-bike and cruise with the wind?
 We know the feeling.
 But before you buy your first e-bike, you need to know what will match your lifestyle best.
-That's why the first step to choosing an e-bike that works for you is to familiarize yourself with the different types of e-bikes.
+That's why the first step to choosing an e-bike that works for you is to familiarize yourself with the different types of e-bikes on the market.
 In this chapter, we'll look at the different types and classes of e-bikes and other topics to help you down the right path.
 If at any point you hit a roadblock, give us a shout, and we'll get you back on track at Juiced Bikes.

 What Are the Different Types of E-Bikes?